Dive into the Culture & Traditions of Iran

 Why Take a Tour?

 - Location: Although Chaharshanbe Sooriis celebrated in public, celebrating this ceremony among a family can give you the opportunity of getting in touch with locals more.
 For being in an Iranian family house, you need an invitation.
-We prepare it for you beforehand.
+In IranAmaze Iran travel Agency we prepare it for you beforehand.
 Moreover, this traditional celebration has changed over time and even some new celebrations aren’t safe.
 But we know celebrations have kept their traditional form.

 - Guide: A local guide can improve travelers’ experience.
 He/she knows the local culture, language, and history.
 Furthermore, she/he helps you to experience this night like a local.
 The guide can find you places in which Chaharshanbe Sooriis celebrated traditionally.
 Moreover, the guide can define the reasons and meanings of different parts of the ceremony.